How to Avoid Stamp Duty on a Second Home

 If you inherit 50% or less of a property you are also exempt from stamp duty tax.

-When a property is included in someone’s will or transferred to you as a gift, you will be exempt from paying stamp duty.
+When a property is in someone’s will or you got it as a gift, you won’t have to pay stamp duty.
 However this only applies if the deeds are transferred to you without a mortgage.
 If you have to take responsibility for a mortgage – either in full or in part – you may still have to pay stamp duty based on the market value of the property.
 For inherited property, if you already own a property and receive a second through inheritance, normally you do not have to pay stamp duty but may be liable for inheritance tax.

 Negotiate the Property Price